 Midwives talk about the variables surrounding birth.
 There's the powers, the passenger, the passage and the psyche.
 The uterus needs to produce contractions that are increasingly stronger, longer and closer together.
 The baby inside has a say as well, a good position is optimal and some ways the baby can lie make it down-right impossible to be born vaginally, no matter how long you labour for, or how hard you push.
 The passage, the pelvis and birth canal, can vary in size and shape and malnutrition, rickets, puberty, and female genital mutilation can all cause difficulties, fistulae, and even death for women in the developing world.
 And the woman's psyche plays a role as well: trust, confidence, and a safe, supportive environment are all vital components, tipping the scale in multiple ways.
 We all experience pain in different ways, some of us have endured abuse and trauma that can surface during labour and birth.

-Many of those factors are out of our control.
 Some women birth babies with ease, like the older lady at church who told me her second child was born basically with one contraction, no pushing (or even labouring) necessary.
 Some women labour for days, giving it all they've got, and their baby is born via emergency cesarean.
 And there are stories of suffering and loss, especially in Africa and Central Asia but even close to home.
+Even our western obsession with control will never tame pregnancy, birth and the thin space between rejoicing and weeping.

 Recognizing the variables of birth helps me come to terms with my birth experiences; I did my best but there were other factors involved that I could not control.
 If I give birth again I might have the home birth experience I would like; or I might need the hormone drip again to give my powers what they need to bring the passenger through the passage.
+Or I could have a scheduled cesarean.

 When things go as planned people say we are strong, capable, incredible.
 When things don't go well in birth it's so common to blame ourselves.
 The truth is there are so many variables at work outside of our control.